-For each server licensed with SQL Server 2017 and covered by active SA, customers can run up to the same number of passive failover instances in a separate, OSE to support failover events.
-A passive SQL Server instance is one that is not serving SQL Server data to clients or running active SQL Server workloads.
+A passive SQL Server replica is one that is not serving SQL Server data to clients or running active SQL Server workloads.
 The passive failover instances can run on a separate server.
-These may only be used to synchronize with the primary server and otherwise maintain the passive database instance in a warm standby state in order to minimize downtime due to hardware or software failure.
+These may only be used to synchronize with the primary server and perform the following maintenance-related operations for the permitted passive fail-over Instances: